Optimal investment with time-varying stochastic endowments

+\ancomment{The key property which makes our model tractable enough to construct a classical solution of the HJB equation, and hence to construct an optimal trading strategy, is the homogeneity of the value function in the power utility case.
+Ultimately, as already observed in \cite{duffie1997hedging} in the infinite horizon optimal consumption problem, this property follows from the homogeneity of the utility function and the multiplicative dependence of the state processes on their initial values.
+We use the homogeneity of the value function to reduce the dimension of the state space by one, which is the key to establish the existence of a classical solution of the HJB equation.
+Note, however, that our reduced-form value function still depends on wealth through the wealth-to-endowment ratio, so even after the reduction our problem is fundamentally different to the setting in the classical work \cite{zariphopoulou} on optimizing expected utility in the presence of unhedgeable risk.}

+\ancomment{Another advantage of our HJB approach is that it is highly amenable to numerical solutions and thus allows to investigate economic questions such as the qualitative behavior of the optimal strategy.
+We illustrate this by briefly comparing the optimal investment strategies of young and old (i.e.\ close to retirement) investors and by considering whether the widespread life cycle investment strategies following the principle ``the older you are, the less risky you should invest'' can be theoretically justified by our theory. }

 The remainder of the paper is organized as follows.
 Section \ref{sec:model} describes the model setup and particularly the endowment process.
-In Section \ref{sec:stoch}, we develop some dimension-reduction methods for the value function.
-In Section \ref{sec:asympt}, we study the asymptotic behavior of the optimal strategy, as the initial investment approaches infinity.
-Section \ref{sec:conclusion} concludes the paper and provides some perspectives for future research.
+In Section \ref{sec:stoch}, we introduce the optimization problem and study some of its basic properties such as well-posedness, continuity, concavity, and homogeneity.
+In Section~\ref{sec:hjb} we restrict ourselves to power utility and study properties of the associated HJB equation.
+Here, we show that the value \ancomment{function} is the unique viscosity solution of the HJB equation and prove that it is even a classical solution if the market parameters are sufficiently regular.
+In Section \ref{sec:opt}, we construct an optimal strategy in the regular case and analyze its asymptotic behavior as the wealth-to-endowment ratio approaches infinity. \ancomment{In Section \ref{sec:num}, we apply numerical methods to illustrate concrete economical insights that can be gained.} Finally, Section \ref{sec:conclusion} concludes the paper.